-The team is working with Ghanabased IT firm Image-AD to send out nutrition-based messages by mobile phone to randomly selected households in the treatment groups.
-The nutritionbased messages to be used are key messages derived from the nutritionbased programs undertaken as part of USAID programming in the project area.
-Testing differences in outcomes between participating households and their non-participating counterparts will indicate whether these messages improve nutrition-related decisions and behaviors, and resilience to shocks like drought.
+The team is working with Ghana-based IT firm Image-AD to send out nutrition-based messages by mobile phone to randomly selected households in the treatment groups.
+The content of the nutrition messages focus on dietary intake and diversity, a clean environment and safe child-feeding practices.

-The study is measuring the intervention's impacts on household income, household expenditures on water, sanitation and hygiene, spending on food, and dietary diversity as well as children's nutrition-related outcomes such as weight and height and incidence of illness.
+The study measures the impacts of the IVR messaging on household income, household expenditures on water, sanitation and hygiene, spending on food, and dietary diversity as well as children's nutrition-related outcomes such as weight and height and incidence of illness.
+The team is also testing whether communication can sustain resilience in terms of nutritional outcomes during the COVID-19 pandemic.